Students coming to UL for Autumn or Spring should select their modules from the list of classes applicable to the semester they plan to study in.

-At Orientation, our office holds timetable information sessions along with some Q&A sessions.
+At Orientation, UL Global holds timetable information sessions along with some Q&A sessions.
 During this time we will fully explain the registration process to you.
-In brief, you will need to complete a form (which you receive at Orientation) and hand it in to our office in Week 2 of term.
-Our office registers you at that point.
-You cannot register pre-arrival but you do need to pre-choose 10 classes as a good starting point.
+In brief, you will need to complete a module survey (which you will receive at Orientation) and submit this to our office in Week 2 of term.
+UL Global will proceed to register your chosen modules.
+You cannot register pre-arrival but you do need to preliminarily choose 10 modules during the application process.

 An official University of Limerick Transcript will be issued and sent to your home university after results are made available.